Harder Stages, Smarter Shooting | IDPA Match

 Frequently Asked Questions

-What is a tactical reload in IDPA and why is it important?
+What is a tactical reload in competitive shooting?

-A tactical reload in IDPA involves retaining the partially-used magazine when reloading your firearm.
-This is crucial to avoid penalties for dropping live ammunition on the ground, a common rule in IDPA competition.
+A tactical reload involves retaining the partially or fully loaded magazine when reloading the firearm.
+This technique is crucial in competitions like IDPA to avoid penalties for dropping live magazines and to maintain a higher round count for immediate use during a stage.

-Weak-hand-only shooting presents challenges in acquiring the red dot sight quickly during the draw stroke, which can cost valuable time in a competitive stage.
-It requires specific practice to overcome.
+Weak-hand-only shooting presents challenges in quickly acquiring the red dot sight during the draw.
+This difficulty can cost valuable time in a competition stage, highlighting the need for dedicated practice to improve proficiency with the non-dominant hand.

 More Range & Competition Videos You Might Like